rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 ```
 Copy skc_library.tar, skc_library.sha2 and skclib_untar.sh from binaries directoy to a directory in SGX compute node
 ./skclib_untar.sh
+Update create_roles.conf with the following
+  - IP address of AAS deployed on Enterprise system
+  - Admin account credentials of AAS deployed on Enterprise system
+  - Permission string to be embedded into skc_libraty client TLS Certificate
+  - For Each SKC Library installation on a SGX compute node, please change SKC_USER and SKC_USER_PASSWORD
+Save and Close
+./skc_library_create_roles.sh
+Copy the token printed on console.
 Update skc_library.conf with the following
-  - IP address for CMS/AAS/KBS services deployed on Enterprise system
+  - IP address for CMS and KBS services deployed on Enterprise system
   - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
   - CSP_SCS_IP should point to the IP of SCS service deployed on CSP system
   - Hostname of the Enterprise system where KBS is deployed
-  - For Each SKC Library installation on a SGX compute node, please change SKC_USER and SKC_USER_PASSWORD
+  - For Each SKC Library installation on a SGX compute node, please change SKC_USER (should be same as SKC_USER provided in create_roles.conf)
+  - SKC_TOKEN with the token copied from previous step
 Save and Close
 ./deploy_skc_library.sh
 ```